-Abu Dhabi appeals more to working expats than sightseeing tourists, but it does have its share of worthwhile things to see and do.
+Unlike its uber popular neighbour Dubai, Abu Dhabi appeals more to families and working expats than sightseeing tourists, but that’s not to say it doesn’t have its fair share of exciting attractions and fun things to see and do.

 Recommended attractions in Abu Dhabi

 The impressive all-white mosque is Abu Dhabi’s landmark building.
 It's the biggest mosque in the UAE and is recognised as a key point of worship in this part of the world.
 A fusion of Ottoman, Memeluke and Fatimid design, this modern mosque took nearly 20 years to build, holds up to 40,000 worshippers, and celebrates Islamic architecture in all its glory.
 It draws visitors from all over the world, and Muslims and non-Muslims alike can explore all areas of the beautiful structure, complete with guided tours.

 A mammoth structure with a collection to rival all others, the Louvre Abu Dhabi is surely the most impressive museum in the whole of the Middle East.
 The aggregate of art on display is simply staggering, and the diversity of exhibits is equally mind-boggling, from ancient Egyptian works to Picasso and Bellini all the way through to modern Ai Weiwei structures.
 The architecture of the building itself is also a sight to behold and certainly a must for new expats.

 While sipping on tea, take in the splendour of the highest vantage point in Abu Dhabi.
 Located on the 74th floor of Jumeirah at Etihad Towers, this astounding panorama is not to be missed.
 There is an entry fee for those not staying at the hotel, but this includes a credit voucher that can be redeemed at the Observation Deck's restaurant.